 In other states in Australia, all other comparable regimes provide the relevant regulator with some level of investigatory power.
 Being able to investigate reports of material breaches is a fundamental aspect of compliance and enforcement of regulatory regimes.

-The same can be said for penalties for material breaches of noncompliance with the Access Policy.
-Regulation is passive without consequences for noncompliance.
-In other regimes, various type of penalties have been incorporated and this process is advocated by the commission.
+The same can be said for penalties for material breaches of the Access Policy.
+Regulation is passive without consequences for non-compliance.
+In other regimes, various type of penalties have been incorporated.